Mariners vs. Astros Player Props Betting Odds

-You can wager on player prop bet odds for Jarred Kelenic, Kyle Tucker and others on the Seattle Mariners and Houston Astros prior to their matchup at 9:40 PM ET on Saturday at T-Mobile Park.
+You can see player prop bet odds for Jarred Kelenic, Kyle Tucker and other players on the Seattle Mariners and Houston Astros ahead of their matchup at 4:10 PM ET on Sunday at T-Mobile Park.

 Bet on this matchup or its props with DraftKings!